 Problems with motor coordination, memory, perception, speech and language skills, following directions, and emotional control usually persist into adulthood, causing difficulties with planning, organization, concentration, and accuracy.
-The result is often erratic or impulsive behavior, or a tendency to avoid new or unpredictable situations, or those that require teamwork.
-These ongoing problems can result in a variety of emotional and behavioral issues, including depression, anxiety, stress disorders, low self-esteem, fears and phobias, and addictions.
+The result is often erratic or impulsive behavior, or a tendency to avoid new or unpredictable situations or those that require teamwork.
+These ongoing problems can result in a variety of emotional and behavioral problems, including depression, anxiety, stress disorders, low self-esteem, fears and phobias, and addictions.

-At home, children can be encouraged to participate in physical activities and active play to strengthen muscle tone and improve physical coordination, and work on puzzle skills and activities such as tossing a beanbag, to improve eye-hand coordination.
+At home, children can be encouraged to participate in physical activities and active play to strengthen muscle tone and improve physical coordination.
+Individual sports, like swimming and biking, are often helpful to keep a child physically active and reduce the risk of obesity.
+Children can work on puzzle skills and activities such as tossing a beanbag to improve eye-hand coordination.
 Simple interventions, like the use of pencil grips or learning to type, can help with communication skills.